SteffenKn/node-switchbot/README.md

 ```

 ---

 ## `WoPlugMini` object

-The `WoPlugMini ` object represents a PlugMini, which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.
+The `WoPlugMini ` object represents a PlugMini, which is created through the discovery process triggered by the [`SwitchBot.discover()`](#SwitchBot-discover-method) method.

-Actually, the `WoPlugMini ` is an object inherited from the [`SwitchbotDevice`](#SwitchbotDevice-object).
-You can use not only the method described in this section but also the properties and methods implemented in the [`SwitchbotDevice`](#SwitchbotDevice-object) object.
+Actually, the `WoPlugMini ` is an object inherited from the [`SwitchBotDevice`](#SwitchBotDevice-object).
+You can use not only the method described in this section but also the properties and methods implemented in the [`SwitchBotDevice`](#SwitchBotDevice-object) object.

 ### `turnOn()` method

 The `turnOn()` method sends a turn-on command to the PlugMini.
 This method returns a `Promise` object.
 A `boolean` value indicating whether the PlugMini is on (`true`), is passed to the `resolve()` method of the Promise.

 If no connection is established with the device, this method automatically establishes a connection with the device, then finally closes the connection.
-You don't have to call the [`connect()`](#SwitchbotDevice-connect-method) method in advance.
+You don't have to call the [`connect()`](#SwitchBotDevice-connect-method) method in advance.

 ### `turnOff()` method

 The `turnOff()` method sends a turn-off command to the PlugMini.
 This method returns a `Promise` object.
 A `boolean` value indicating whether the PlugMini is off (`false`), is passed to the `resolve()` method of the Promise.

 If no connection is established with the device, this method automatically establishes a connection with the device, then finally closes the connection.
-You don't have to call the [`connect()`](#SwitchbotDevice-connect-method) method in advance.
+You don't have to call the [`connect()`](#SwitchBotDevice-connect-method) method in advance.

 ### `toggle()` method

 The `toggle()` method sends a toggle command to the PlugMini, toggling between the on and off state.
 This method returns a `Promise` object.
 A `boolean` value indicating whether the PlugMini is on (`true`) or off (`false`), is passed to the `resolve()` method of the Promise.

 If no connection is established with the device, this method automatically establishes a connection with the device, then finally closes the connection.
-You don't have to call the [`connect()`](#SwitchbotDevice-connect-method) method in advance.
+You don't have to call the [`connect()`](#SwitchBotDevice-connect-method) method in advance.

 ---

 ## Advertisement data

-After the [`startScan()`](#startscan-method) method is invoked, the [`onadvertisement`](#Switchbot-onadvertisement-event-handler) event handler will be called whenever an advertising packet comes from the switchbot devices.
+After the [`startScan()`](#startscan-method) method is invoked, the [`onadvertisement`](#SwitchBot-onadvertisement-event-handler) event handler will be called whenever an advertising packet comes from the switchbot devices.
 An object containing the properties as follows will be passed to the event handler:

 | Property      | Type    | Description                                                                                                                                                  |
 | :------------ | :------ | :----------------------------------------------------------------------------------------------------------------------------------------------------------- |